Buyer’s Guide: Home Safes

 Protect your valuables from theft and fire with the right home safe.

-Some people have piles of cash, rare jewels, and irreplaceable collectibles stashed in bank safe-deposit boxes.
-The average homeowners who need to store smaller amounts of money, jewelry, and documents (including birth certificates, passports, marriage licenses, and deeds) don’t need to rent a box at a bank to keep them secure.
-That’s where a solid home safe comes in: These locked boxes guard your valuables against theft, fire, and water damage.
+Some people have piles of cash, rare jewels, and irreplaceable collectibles stashed in safe-deposit boxes at the bank.
+The average homeowners who need to store smaller amounts of money, jewelry, and documents (including birth certificates, passports, marriage licenses, and deeds) don’t need to rent a box to keep their valuables secure.
+That’s where a home safe comes in: These locked boxes guard what’s precious to you against theft, fire, and water damage.

 If you’re looking to keep your precious possessions locked up, it pays to understand the pros and cons of different types of safes.
 We’ve detailed how they differ below and offered a selection of the best home safes in each category so you can find a top-rated model fit for your needs.

-- BEST COMPOSITE SAFE: SentrySafe FireProof and Waterproof Safe with Digital Keypad
+- BEST FOR MOST PURPOSES: SentrySafe FireProof and Waterproof Safe with Digital Keypad

 Choosing a Theft-Proof Safe for Valuables